ryanwong-uk/sky-cat-news/README.md

 * 74 Unit tests for repositories, models, Ktor API services are done.
 * 16 Unit tests for RoomDB DAOs are done.
+* News list screen: on the `FakeDebug` and `FakeRelease` builds, pull-to-refresh can trigger simulated random server response.
+* Basic dark mode supported.
+*

 ## High level architecture